Global decision support for COVID-19 patients

 - Treatment duration and indication for exchange of adsorber depends on the clinical course.

-The maximum treatment time per adsorber is 24 hours.
+It is approved for a maximum treatment time of 24 hours.

 - Usual contraindications for extracorporeal blood circuits apply.